ninabarzh/broomstick/content/posts/frozen-north.md

 ### **Vladimir Putin – The deathless czar**

 Putin emerged in a Russia desperate for order.
 The post-Soviet 1990s were marked by oligarchs, debt, and national humiliation.
 Putin arrived not with a grand vision, but with the promise of **stability**.
 Factories reopened, crime fell, and the old Soviet anthem hummed again.
-This wasn’t transformative governance—it was **recovery through preservation**.
+This wasn’t governance—it was **recovery through preservation**.

 Over the years, that order calcified.
 Institutions didn’t reform; they became scripts for his continued relevance.
 The Constitutional Court bends around his terms, regional governors answer to his approval, and even local elections exist only to confirm his dominance.
 He is not accountable to structures—**they serve him, and depend on him**.